 At this point my hiking buddy was a girl from Iowa and we clicked really well.
 We hiked at a similar pace and covered similar miles so we headed towards the Smokey Mountains together.
 It was at this point that things went a little bit wrong.
 We hiked nine miles upwards into the Smokies knowing that the weather was going to close in soon and that we had to beat the snow.
 We’d already hiked 12 miles that day so had to stop at Cosby Knob shelter as dark close in to huddle up against the freezing temperatures.
 We lit a fire and fell asleep, waking in the early hours to a blanket of snow.
 As dawn came, the sky stayed grey and the paths thick with drifts, snow still falling.
 We checked the terrible forecast and listened to the advice of the rangers – come back down, no help can reach you if you continue.
 With tears in our eyes we backtracked the precarious nine miles down the mountain and rethought our plans.
 The snow storm was set to continue for days and then would turn to ice before a warmer spell came to melt it.
 We just didn’t have time to wait.
 So, with even heavier hearts we decided to take a ride past the Smokey range, and I have already booked my flight for April to return and fill in that 3-4 day section of hiking.
 We were extremely sad as we felt as though we had cheated, but the trail and weather had made it so, therefore we accepted the situation as best we could.

-Georgia seemed to race up upon us over the next few days, and then suddenly I was sleeping in the woods for the last nigh.
+Georgia seemed to race up upon us over the next few days, and then suddenly I was sleeping in the woods for the last night.
 I couldn’t believe it – so many miles, adventures, friendships and growth reaching the mythical endpoint we’d all talked about and imagined for so long.
 I chose to walk silently and alone that day, reflecting on my time on trail.
 It was mid afternoon when I walked across some jagged rocks, around a corner and up onto the final white blaze.
-I cried quietly in the frigid, misty air and touched the rock beneath my feet with both my hands.
+I cried quietly in the frigid, misty air and touched the rock beneath my feet at Springer Mountain with both my hands.
 What an achievement.
 I had done it.
 I think that we are all capable of great things.
 With the right determination and self belief, really anything is possible.
 If I, with my broken body and beaten spirit all that time ago, can will myself to walk 2200 miles across the mountains ranges of the USA and succeed, then you can too.
 Whatever it is you dream of, take a step in that direction today.
 Just see where that steady, stoic determination will take you.
 For me, it’s taken me towards another way of life.